Added: This patent application was granted at the USPTO on 2/34/2015 – Ranking User Generated Web Content

 Some examples of how interactions can impact someone’s credential score:

-- Someone responds to a high quality question with a high quality answer, their interaction may positively impact their credential score.
+- Someone responds to a high-quality question with a high-quality answer, their interaction may positively impact their credential score.

-- Someone responds to a question with a low quality answer, their interaction may negatively impact their credential score.
+- Someone responds to a question with a low-quality answer.
+Their interaction may negatively impact their credential score.

 - If someone responds to a question posted by someone with a high credential score, their interaction may more positively impact their credential score than if they respond to someone with a low credential score.

 I could very easily see a Q&A site like Quora, or any number of forums using this system from the patent without many changes at all, and it would likely work well with Google + as well.
-It’s even possible that some aspects of it may be in use to display content from sites like Quora.
+It’s even possible that some aspects of it may be used to display content from sites like Quora.

-Chances are that Google may use something very similar in the future to help decide what posts or comments to display from Google Plus.
+The chances are that Google may use something very similar in the future to help decide what posts or comments to display from Google Plus.